jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

   - ``python3 -m venv .venv`` creates a virtual environment named ``.venv`` - you can use any name you want
   - `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ is a python standard library module for creating virtual environments
   - a virtual environment is an isolated folder to hold dependencies installed for the project where it resides.
-It helps keep dependencies for a specific project in the same place as the project, while isolating it from the source code and tests
+It helps keep dependencies for a specific project in the same place as the project, while keeping it separate from the source code and tests
   - ``source .venv/bin/activate`` activates the virtual environment, the ``(.venv)`` in the terminal indicates the virtual environment was activated
   - ``python3 -m pip install --upgrade pip`` upgrades ``pip`` the `python package manager <https://pypi.org/project/pip/>`_ to the latest version
   - ``pip install --requirement requirements.txt`` installs any python libraries listed in ``requirements.txt`` in the virtual environment, in this case ``pytest-watch``